Policies and Procedures

 Student IDs

-Students will be issued a Madisonville Junior High ID card which must be worn daily in a visible area above the waist.
-ID’s are bar coded and will be used to enter exterior school doors, to obtain meals in the cafeteria, to check out materials from the library, and for general identification purposes.
+Students will be issued a Madisonville Junior High ID card that must be worn daily.
+ID’s are bar coded and will be used by the cafeteria, library, and for general identification purposes.
+These ID's will also be used to enter exterior doors of the school.
+Every student must have an ID upon entering campus.

-- If a student forgets their ID, a temporary ID is required to be purchased for the day ($1).
-A detention will be issued for failure to wear ID or failure to pay for the temporary ID.
+- If a student forgets their ID, a temporary ID may be purchased for the day.

-- If a student loses their ID, he/she will be made a new one and be charged $5.
+- If a student loses their ID, they will be made a new one and be charged $5 for the first two new ID's.

 Area Behavior Guidelines